 Postgraduate Certificate in Māori and Indigenous Leadership

-This new postgraduate certificate aims to engage participants in critical analysis of models of indigenous development at an advanced level, preparing students for further study in the area of Māori and Indigenous Leadership.
+This Postgraduate Certificate aims to engage participants in critical analysis of models of indigenous development at an advanced level, preparing students for further study in the area of Māori and Indigenous Leadership.

 - Developed in response to growing market demand for managers, governors and other leaders within all spheres of the 'Māori sector'.

-- Students will gain an academic understanding of the organisational needs of the Māori sector and indigenous models of development in New Zealand, Australia, Canada and the United States.
+- Students will gain an academic understanding of the organisational needs of the Māori sector and indigenous models of development in Aotearoa New Zealand, Australia, Canada, and the United States.

 - Delivered through a culturally appropriate blended learning model.

-The Postgraduate Certificate in Māori and Indigenous Leadership (PGCertMIL) is open to:
+The Postgraduate Certificate in Māori and Indigenous Leadership (PGCertMIL) is open to applicants who have:

-- Applicants who have at least three years professional experience in the Māori sector; and
+- at least three years professional experience in the Māori sector; and

 How to apply

-The PGCertMIL programme comprises 60 points.
-This qualification can only be studied part-time and must be completed within one year from first enrolment.
+The PGCertMIL programme comprises 60 points (two courses).
+This qualification can only be studied part-time and must be completed within 1 year.

-Students study the following two courses on a part-time basis:
+The following two courses are completed on a part-time basis:

 - Read what other UC postgraduate students have gone on to achieve in their studies and careers in our student and graduate profiles.